 News About Our Renovation

 The Edlavitch DCJCC is undergoing a major renovation of our building, beginning in the fall of 2018, with completion by September of 2019.
 The renovation will enhance the Center as a whole and will bring some very exciting changes and improvements to our early childhood programs.
 During the renovation period, our entire building will be closed.
-While our programming calendar will be more limited than usual, we will be running some child-and-caregiver classes on Tuesday and Thursday mornings at the Foundry Church across the street, at the corner of 16th and P, and we will be offering a few parent workshops and in other locations around the neighborhood.
+While our programming calendar will be more limited than usual, we will be running some child-and-caregiver classes on weekday mornings at the Foundry Church across the street, at the corner of 16th and P, and we will be offering a few parent workshops and in other locations around the neighborhood.
 We look forward to bringing back our robust slate of classes and programs when we are back in the building.

 You May Also Be Interested In:

 - Swim Classes (on hiatus during the renovations)

 - Following EDCJCC Families on Facebook

 If you have any questions about our classes and programs, please contact the Director of our Parenting Center, Miriam Szubin.